0xTheProDev/Operational-Transformation/.github/CONTRIBUTING.md

 # Contributing Guidelines

-This documentation contains a set of guidelines to help you during the contribution process.
+This documentation contains a set of guidelines to help you with the contribution process.

-Read our [Code of Conduct](.CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Before you start, read our [Code of Conduct](.CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

-In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
+In this guide you will get an overview of the contribution workflow from enagaging in the discussion of feature building, contributing a Pull Request, till getting it reviewed and merged.

-## New contributor guide
+## New Contributor Guidelines

 See the [README](README.md) to get an overview of the project.
 Here are some helpful resources to get you comfortable with open source contribution: